Skip to content

-Your ancestors' death may reveal key information about how they lived their life.
+Your ancestors' death records may reveal key information about how they lived their life.
 Recorded by the government and other civil authorities, these civil death and burial records form the essential building blocks of your family tree.
-Use these valuable death record indexes to uncover where and when a person passed away, before learning even more by ordering their death certificate.
+Burial records can help you find where your ancestor is buried and discover more about your family history.
+Use these valuable death record indexes from England, Wales, Scotland, Ireland and around the world to uncover where and when a person passed away, before learning even more by ordering their death certificate.

 In contrast to parish burials – recorded by the Church from the 16th century – civil death records are a comprehensive account of deaths taken by the government.
 For Britain, they span back to 1837, while Irish civil death records began in 1864.